I M N V

 That’s me!

-I am a second-year PhD student in Psychology at Harvard University.
+I am a PhD student in Psychology at Harvard University.
+I work primarily with Jason Mitchell and Mahzarin R. Banaji.

-My work is bi-directional.
-On one end, I combine behavioral experiments and computational modeling to study how people metacognitively evaluate information, intentions, and intelligence in digital environments.
-On the other, I am quite interested in exploring what aspects of human cognition have seeped into the weights of AI, especially LLMs, and how aligned they are with human behaviors.
+My research program is bi-directional.
+On one end, I combine behavioral experiments and computational modeling to study how people metacognitively evaluate information, update their beliefs, and what cues they focus on in digital environments.
+On the other, I am quite interested in exploring what aspects of human cognition have seeped into the weights of LLMs, and how aligned they are with human behavior.

 Current Focus